baptistecs/Natural-Cycles/README.md

 For the SESSION environment variable, use the development example

-Then you are ready to go (Development Quickstart)
+Then you are ready to go (Development quickstart)

 ## Production prerequisites